xiix0/scam/README.md

-You are magnetic in your bearing.
+You will pioneer the first Martian colony.